marcelrienks/AwsDeveloperCertificationSummary/README.md

     * EC2 instances
     * Load Balancers
     * S3 buckets
-# CLI
+# Command Line Interface (CLI):
-The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
+A unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.

 The CLI requires credentials in order to communicate with AWS, which can be configured suing the below command, which will guide you through configuring the credentials for the CLI on this EC2 instance, which will request a users *'AWS Access Key ID'* and *'AWS Secret Access Key'*.
 The configuration for this will be stored in the ``~/.aws`` directory in unix/linux and ``%UserProfile%\.aws`` in windows.
 ```
 aws configure
 ```
 ***TODO:*** Check out some basic CLI commands, especially around S3 for the exam
-# AWS Database
+# AWS Database:
 ## Types:
 ### **RDS** - *OLTP (Online Transaction Processing)*
 * Aurora *(AWS developed db)*